theschedulers/schedule.me/README.md

 ## When deploying to Heroku

 Make sure that you have Heroku connected to your GitHub account.
 This will make the process of connecting your application much easier as deployments will be through GitHub code that you push onto your repository.
+You will also need to bring in some Heroku build packs as well.
+These are the names of the buildpacks utilized: `https://buildpack-registry.s3.amazonaws.com/buildpacks/mars/create-react-app.tgz` and `heroku/nodejs`.

 ## Get your config vars ready
 There are only two config vars necessary to get your web app up and running completely.
 One is for MongoDB Atlas connection (`MONGODB_URI`) and the other is your env var for production and development (`NODE_ENV`).
 For the MongoDB Atlas URI, make sure you create a MongoDB atlas account, create a cluster, and there should be a button for you to connect it to your application.
 Make sure you follow all the steps and you should get a funky looking link to copy into the config vars section in Heroku.
 The env var has two options, "development" or "production".
 Usually you just keep it in production.